nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst.md

 A probability is simply an assignment or measure associated with an outcome or event $A$.
 The value itself mathematically does not have any physical meaning.
 This can be a problem philosphically but operationally you really shouldn't give a damn.

 The value itself can be though of as a "weight" or "mass" $w(A)$, like a physical body where you assign some "heft" to certain body-parts.
-If a body can be seperated to arbitrary precision, in that it can be assigned arbitary small enough parts, say a point, a weight $dw(x)$.
+If a body can be seperated to arbitrary precision, in that it can be assigned arbitary small enough parts, say a point $x \in A$, a weight $dw(x)$.

 The usual human thing to do here would be to thing of a density, an amount of mass in a given space, and them scale by the amount of space occupied, something like: